 Truckers work in one of the most dangerous industries in the United States.
-Transportation industry workers put in countless hours transporting goods and people to and from and within the Los Angeles area, and they have incredibly difficult jobs.
-According to the Occupational Safety and Health Administration (OSHA), Motor vehicle crashes are the leading cause of work-related deaths in the U.S..
-The highest proportion of roadway fatalities involved a semi, tractor-trailer, and tanker trucks (38%), followed by pickup trucks (14%), delivery trucks/vans (11%) and automobiles (9%).
-According to the CDC More than 1 in 3 long-haul truck drivers have experienced a serious truck crash during their career.
+Transportation industry workers put in countless hours transporting goods and people to and from and within the Los Angeles area, and they have challenging jobs.
+According to the Occupational Safety and Health Administration (OSHA), Motor vehicle crashes are the leading cause of work-related deaths in the U.S. The highest proportion of roadway fatalities involved semi, tractor-trailer, and tanker trucks (38%), followed by pickup trucks (14%), delivery trucks/vans (11%) and automobiles (9%).
+According to the CDC, More than 1 in 3 long-haul truck drivers have experienced a serious truck crash during their career.
 Tight delivery schedules may be an underlying cause of injuries and working when fatigued.
 All parts of the body can be injured due to years of truck driving or from sustaining a motor vehicle accident.
 The United States Bureau of Labor Statistics found that most nonfatal truck injuries were not a result of a motor vehicle accident but were incidents of overexertion and bodily reaction; falls, slips, and trips; and use or contact of objects or equipment.
 Medical studies have shown that bus drivers are almost 60% more likely to sustain a lumbar spine injury compared to non-commercial drivers.
 Other studies show that cervical spine, leg, arm, and cardiovascular and other internal injuries are common among professional drivers.
-At the Law Offices of Kropach & Kropach, we have extensive experience helping injured truckers secure the compensation they deserve for an on the job injury.
+At the Law Offices of Kropach & Kropach, we have extensive experience helping injured truckers secure the compensation they deserve for an on-the-job injury.